top of page

 What’s New.
 We identify a few unknowns that we could encounter along the way.
 How does the vaccine help with COVID-19?
 Does it exacerbate class problems by being available only to the super wealthy, or does it serve as a ‘light at the end of a tunnel’ in an unprecedented time in human history?
 How do people react after the pandemic?
 Do we expect this yearn for connection and new systems to continue?
 Or do we try to stay anonymous and go back to the old societal ways?
 With a new strand of COVID-19 floating around, how safe will we feel with congregating in physical spaces?
 Is it possible that these new connection spaces usher in a collective spirit of a community or will they fail due to concerns of personal safety?

 What’s Negative.
 Problems become inherent in any search for solutions.
-Identifying them helps with priortizing efforts or taking neccesary shifts to address.
+Identifying them helps with prioritizing efforts or taking necessary shifts to address.
 As we explore potential challenges, we discuss that people’s grief could be exploited through unhelpful business and blackmailing.
 Excessive privacy laws or certain grey areas could create additional conflicts with getting pressing information on our communities or to decrease the spread of COVID-19.
 There is the potential for affluency to influence the prioritization of resources and programs.
 Funding is limited, and given the current divisive climate and the extremity of needs ideas could be easily overlooked or shut down.

-In Conslusion: The thoughts collected offer a plethora of insights, many of which we would have not thought of ourselves.
+In Conclusion: The thoughts collected offer a plethora of insights, many of which we would have not thought of ourselves.
 It showcases the power of design to evoke ideas and actions from the communities most effected to a common cause.

 Building on the insights gathered, COACT will conclude this discovery series with a final session to further examine these fore core areas and hone the ideas discovered into actionable steps.
 From these actionable steps, CoAct can prioritize the its efforts and identify the actions that lead to impact.